 Read on to explore its history, culture and some of the top locations you simply cannot miss.

 Grey Street and Grainger Town

 Newcastle’s historic heart, Grainger Town is watched over by one of the city’s most famous landmarks – Grey’s Monument – built in 1838 in memory of former UK Prime Minister Charles Grey.

 Grey Street, with its stunning Georgian architecture, stylish restaurants, bars and galleries is a hub for nightlife.
 Here you can also find the best of stage and screen – at the beautiful Theatre Royal and the independently run Tyneside Cinema.

 In the centre of Grainger Town, the historic indoor Grainger Market is home to hundreds of local traders and small businesses – from vintage fashion boutiques to florists, jewellers, artisan bakeries, butchers and greengrocers.

 The Quayside and Tyne Bridge

 Seven bridges span the River Tyne at Newcastle, but the most iconic is the Tyne Bridge.

 Officially opened in 1928 to link Newcastle and neighbouring Gateshead, its distinctive shape has come to symbolise the North East.
-It is also on the route of one of the biggest races in the world – the Great North Run half marathon.
+It is also on the route of one of the biggest half marathons in the world – the Great North Run.

 Ouseburn and the Victoria Tunnel